 One thing is needed from us, here in the West: Bibles.
 Without the Word of God, true life cannot develop.
 Together we can make a difference!
-Will you help?

 We left for Nkhotakota Sunday after the church service.
 We left Mzuzu around 2 pm and got to Nkhotakota 7 pm.
 The lake shore road is very bad now, the road is getting too narrow with lots of potholes.
 Of course there’s good news that in the near future the government will rebuild the road, the funds are already available.
 They are planning to cover a distance of about 160 kilometres, this will ease up our travelling to and from Nkhotakota.

 This time we started with S…., the first day we had a full day training with the first generation of leaders.
 We taught the Explosive Growth.
 We heard lots of testimonies of how God is changing lives through the one to one approach, especially in areas where there are radical Muslims.
 We even had a chance to meet people like Morris Kamanga, who was a radical Muslim but now he is a committed Christian.
 Morris was discipled after accepting Christ and trained through the leadership course (Using the Leaders Manual).
 Morris professed his faith in Christ openly without fear.
 His wife came to faith also and then his in-laws followed suit and people surrounding him.
 This group started a Life Group which grew into a church in the midst of radical Muslims.
 God is using Morris and his wife to bring more Muslims to Christ.